opentelekomcloud-docs/cloud-container-engine/umn/source/networking/container_network_models/container_tunnel_network.rst

    -  The IP addresses in the node CIDR block must match the cluster scale.
 Otherwise, nodes cannot be created due to insufficient IP addresses.
    -  The IP addresses in the container CIDR block must match the service scale.
 Otherwise, pods cannot be created due to insufficient IP addresses.
 The number of pods that can be created on each node also depends on other parameter settings.

-In the following configuration, the cluster has 200 nodes, and the network model is the container tunnel network.

-In this case, the number of available IP addresses in the selected node subnet must be greater than 200.
-Otherwise, nodes cannot be created due to insufficient IP addresses.

-The container CIDR block is 10.0.0.0/16, and the number of available IP addresses is 65533.
-These IP addresses can be allocated to a maximum of 4096 nodes.
-(16 IP addresses are allocated to each node at a time.
-For details, see :ref:`Container IP Address Management <cce_01_0282__section182851515105616>`.)

 Example of Container Tunnel Network Access
 ------------------------------------------

 Create a cluster that uses the container tunnel network model.

-Create a Deployment on the cluster.
+Create a Deployment in the cluster.

 .. code-block::